 Clipchamp video editor (desktop)

 Our in-browser video editor lets you combine and edit multiple video clips, images, music, and titles and then export the finished video to your computer.
 You can also add visual effects, for example slowing down a video or adding a filter.

-It currently works in the Microsoft Edge (Chromium-based version) or Google Chrome browser on your desktop or laptop.
+Clipchamp currently works in the Microsoft Edge (Chromium-based version) or Google Chrome browser on your desktop or laptop.
 It's also built into Windows 11 and can get installed from the Microsoft Store.

 Clipchamp mobile app

 Our mobile app is currently available for free on iOS devices.
-We're considering adding paid plans at a later stage.

 The app lets you record and edit videos, make use of templates, and most importantly, it includes automated voice recognition and subtitling feature.